 Precision (repeatability) of the chemical analytical methods is determined and documented from duplicate analyses.
-The protocols for duplicate analyses in the laboratory are described in the Standard Operating Procedures for CBL, found in Appendix VII in the Quality Assurance Project Plan for the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program Chemical and Physical Properties Component for the Period July 1, 2020 - June 30, 2021 (Cole and Parham 2020).
+The protocols for duplicate analyses in the laboratory are described in the Standard Operating Procedures for CBL, referenced in Appendix 15 in the Quality Assurance Project Plan for the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program Chemical and Physical Properties Component for the Period July 1, 2021 - June 30, 2022 (Cain and Parham 2021).